 - Kickboxing for 30 minutes: 357 calories

 The mantra, "eat less, move more," can sound like a trite piece of advice, but it's the best mindset.
 Diet plans that promise more than a 20-pound loss per month will probably ask you to push yourself further than you should on a workout regimen, or eat less than the required daily calorie limit.
 The American Academy of Nutrition and Dietetics recommends that women never eat less than 1,200 calories and men never eat less than 1,800 calories per day.
+Go under that, and you're messing with your mental and physical wellness—not a happy place to be.

 By Dani Stone for DietsinReview.com